Special & Third Party Inspections

-Special inspections will be conducted on projects that fall within building categories and/or contain elements subject to special inspections as prescribed by revised Section 1704 of the NC Building Code.
-The City of Raleigh will not require special inspections in excess of the Building Code requirements.
+Special inspections are conducted on projects that fall within building categories and/or contain elements subject to special inspections as prescribed by revised Section 1704 of the NC Building Code.
+The City of Raleigh does not require special inspections in excess of the Building Code requirements.
 However, there is nothing to prevent owners from conducting special inspections on any project they deem appropriate.

-The Development Services Department Building & Safety Division may require a pre-construction meeting to be held after permits are issued and prior to start of construction for any project that requires a Special Inspection.
+The Building & Safety Division may require a pre-construction meeting to be held after permits are issued and prior to start of construction for any project that requires a special inspection.
 The conditions set forth in Section 1704.1.3 regarding reports and scheduling of inspections will be addressed at that time.
 All third party requests and document approval is required at this time.

 Code Reference: 2012 NC Building Code